msoulier/pelican_blog/content/pages/resume.rst

 Overview
 --------
-I am a professional software developer, who has been in the industry of software development for over ten years, starting with `Nortel`_ as my first job out of University, and eventually moving to `Mitel`_, working on developing and porting VoIP applications on the Linux platform.
+I am a professional software developer, who has been in the industry of software development for over twenty years, starting with `Nortel`_ as my first job out of University, and eventually moving to `Mitel`_, working on developing and porting VoIP applications on the Linux platform.
 I specialize in Unix systems programming and Web applications, primarily,